amirhp-com/upload-url-to-server/README.md

 it a name and hit UPLOAD.
 Easy as pie!

-Hope you enjoy it, and BTW this tool is for personal use, so don’t get too serious about security bugs and stuff ;)
+Hope you enjoy it, and BTW this tool is for personal use, so don’t get too serious about security bugs and stuff ;) PS> don't forget to remove after you're done.

-#### Change-log:
+#### Changelog:

--   Ver.
-2.0: Added Real-time progress while uploading
+-   Version 13: Added Self Destruct feature

--   Ver.
-3.0: Added Some styling and visuals
+-   Version 12: Added New features and stability.

--   Ver.
-4.0: Fixed get file size error

--   Ver.
-5.0: More stability on large files processing

--   Ver.
-6.0: Added Timer, showing elapsed and total time
+-   Version 08: Added Compatibility with NON-SSL and DirectAdmin hosting

--   Ver.
-7.0: Added Auto file-name filler and Back to Root button
+-   Version 07: Added Auto file-name filler and Back to Root button

--   Ver.
-8.0: Added Compatibility with NON-SSL and DirectAdmin hosting
+-   Version 06: Added Timer, showing elapsed and total time
+-   Version 05: More stability on large files processing
+-   Version 04: Fixed get file size error

--   Ver.
-12.0: Added New features and stability.
+-   Version 03: Added Some styling and visuals
+-   Version 02: Added Real-time progress while uploading
+-   Version 01: Initiate release, at 2020/11/15 - 1399/08/25